As an identifier, the ISSN is used as part of the GTIN 13 barcode.

 GS1, an international agency located in Brussels, manages it internationally.

-Structure of the EAN 13 barcode for serial publications
+Structure of the GTIN 13 barcode for serial publications

-For serial publications, the EAN 13 barcode is structured as follows:
+For serial publications, the GTIN 13 barcode is structured as follows:

 - the first 3 digits correspond to the 977 prefix assigned to serial publications,